translate/pootle/docs/server/project_setup.rst

 Create a Project
 ================

-Now that you have the server up and running, this guide will help you get started with Pootle setup for getting translations.
+Now that you have the server up and running, this guide will help you to setup translations on the server.

 Assumptions
 -----------

+To simplify the example we are making these assumptions:

-- We are setting up a project which consists of PO files and you have them on hand.
+- You are setting up a project which consists of PO files.
+- You can copy those files to the server where Pootle is.
-- You have a POT file with the strings you want to get translated.
+- You have a template file in POT format containing the strings that need to be translated.
-- The files are using the GNU layout, more about that later.
+- The project uses the GNU layout.
+More information on what this is will be provided below.
 - Pootle is correctly set up and running.
-- There is at least some **rqworker** running.
+- There is at least one **rqworker** thread running.
 This is important.
-- You are logged in using your newly created administrator user.
+- You are logged into the Pootle server using your newly created administrator user.

 .. _project_setup#add-new-project: